alvarogarcia7/blog_source/content/articles/2019-05-29-keeping-history-work.md

 Summary:

-  * Automatic commits to save you progress.
+  * Automatic commits to save your progress.
 To document
   * Manual commits to pinpoint milestones
   * Tools help you be more productive